-Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
-Further, a listed issuer should also provide brief reasons on the choice of the meeting platform.
+• - adoption of this practice should include a discussion on measures general meeting is interactive, shareholders are provided with sufficient

+ons and the questions are responded to.
+Further, a listed issuer should also

+provide brief reasons ( on the e choice of the meeting platform.

-Application : Not applicable - only physical general meetings were conducted in the financial year
+Application : Not applicable - only physical general meetings were conducted in the

+financial year

+Explanation on :

-Explanation on application of the practice :
+application of the

+practice

+practice

-Explanation for departure :
+Explanation for •

+departure -

+acparture

-Large companies are r to complete the colum ed to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are r equir ed to complete the columns below.
+Non-large companies are encouraged

+to complete the colum nns be elow.

 Measure :

 Timeframe :